datcuandrei/ccdoom/README.md

 - You can add additional arguments to enhance your DOOM experience.
 - ccdoom is lightweight : it uses under 50 MBs of RAM.
 - Support for profiles : Love your current configuration?
 You can save it as a profile, and load it any time you want.
 You can have as many profiles as you want.
 - Partial multiplayer support : ccdoom's main focus is to be a great single player DOOM launcher, but from time to time, I do enjoy to have some multiplayer action.
 That's why I added partial multiplayer support.
-Thanks to [doomlist](https://doomlist.net), ccdoom now has a server browser for Zandronum servers.
+Thanks to [doomlist](https://doomlist.net) (credit goes to [Jan K](https://gitlab.com/jan_k)), ccdoom now has a server browser for Zandronum servers.

 ![](img/056-alpha.png)
 > A screenshot of ccdoom 0.5.6-alpha running Zandronum with Brutal Doom mod on a multiplayer server, on ArcoLinux.